 Time Frame: Each student receiving financial assistance will be expected to complete his/her course of study within a period not to exceed 1.5 times the length of his/her program of study; e.g. a two-year program of study (4 semesters, 64 hours) must be completed within 3 years (6 semesters, 96 hours) of attendance.

-Qualitative (GPA) Measures: Each student will be expected to meet or exceed the following GPA values and pass two thirds of hours attempted based on the chart below when SAP is checked:
+Qualitative (GPA) Measures: Each student will be expected to meet or exceed the following GPA values and pass two-thirds of the hours attempted based on the chart below when SAP is checked:

 The Completion Rate is defined as the pace the student must progress through their program of study.
 The Completion Rate is determined by dividing the total number of attempted hours by the total hours passed.
 Example: If a student attempted 25 hours and passed 19, the completion rate would be 76%(19/25 = 76) Students will be expected to meet or exceed the Completion Rate values based on the chart above when SAP is checked.

-- All prior coursework at NW-SCC will be included in completion rate, GPA and time frame.
+- All prior coursework at NWSCC will be included in the completion rate, GPA, and time frame.
 Satisfactory progress is not "reset" for a change of major or degree completion.

 - If a student doesn’t meet SAP requirements they are allowed one warning semester in which he/she will be eligible to receive aid.
 There is no warning period for Max Timeframe.
 After their second consecutive semester of NOT maintaining SAP their financial aid is suspended.
 Not attending one or more semesters will not affect or change SAP status.